Is a Maine Coon Cat Part Raccoon?

 Another common folk tale is that the breed started as a result of domestic female cats mating with wild animals – tame male raccoons!

-Physically, these two different species of animals can "do the deed" - but the word mate can also mean create offspring.
+Physically, these two different species of animals can "do the deed" - but the word mate in this case means "create offspring."

 As thrilling as it sounds, unfortunately, procreation between cats and raccoons are simply not genetically possible.
-So despite the wild coons serving as an excellent namesake, they're not related to these big cats.
+So despite having similar names, they're not related and there's no such thing as a cat raccoon mix.

 Maine Coon cats and raccoons are two distinct species with several notable differences in their characteristics and behavior: